-Middle distance: Middle distance events are frequently referred to as the hardest of the running events as it requires both endurance and strength.
-Middle distance runners look leaner than the sprinters, and slightly more muscular than the long distance runners.
+Middle distance: Middle distance events are longer than sprints and up to 3000m.
+They are frequently referred to as the hardest of the running events as it requires both endurance and strength.
+Middle distance runners look leaner than the sprinters, and slightly more muscular than the long-distance runners.

 Long distance: These races are generally of an aerobic nature.
 That is to say, it requires the runner to process oxygen in low-intensity activity over a long period of time.
 Long distance runners have strong cardiovascular systems, enabling them to last through races ranging from 15min to 2 hours.